 If you feel insignificant, know that you probably contribute to this figure.
 But here’s the thing, imagine the astronomical effect your contribution has on the environment.
 Now imagine how much good you can do as well, and how it can be a part of something huge.
 Today we’ll discuss a few of the small, greenways you can help reduce paper waste and do your part in saving the planet:

 12.1 trillion Sheets of paper are used by American offices every year.
-A massive chunk of this paper Is used for in-office communication and back up data.
-The practice of communication of sending paper reminders and notices is old and simply inefficient.
+A massive chunk of this paper Is used for in-office communication and backup data.
+The practice of communication by sending paper reminders and notices is old and simply inefficient.
 Why on earth would anyone use an office circular anymore?
-Sending a quick message through an IM service, a centralized office communication system, not only is it faster and efficient, you’ll be saving HEAPS of paper.
+Sending a quick message through an IM service, a centralized office communication system, not only is faster and more efficient, you’ll be saving HEAPS of paper.

 Stop Taking Receipts

-All businesses need to keep all receipts but it this also applicable for individuals.
+All businesses need to keep all receipts but this also applies to individuals.
 As an individual when have you really used a receipt when you bought something from the store?

 Maybe for a more expensive purchase, you need the receipt to return the product when it’s defective or for when you file your tax return but do you really need physical evidence of a purchase of a pack of potato chips?

 Think of what you do when you accept a receipt, you carry it around maybe in the shopping bag but you’ll eventually throw it away!
 Now think of all the receipts you go through in a month and how they’re piling up, contributing to waste.
 As we mentioned, the amount of paper produced just for recipients is 600,000 tons.

 Do your part, as little as it may be!